waynodiablo/Oystercard/bookmark_manager/02_setting_up_a_web_project.md

 [Back to the Challenge Map](00_challenge_map.md#challenges)

-We've written a user story and we have a vague idea of the first interaction.
-Let's set up:

-- a **basic Ruby web project**.
+We've written a user story and we have an idea of the first interaction, before we can start implementing this feature we need to **set up a basic Ruby web project**.
-- this first interaction.

 > We're going to use Capybara with RSpec and Sinatra.